openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 ### Parameter 1: Wind Gauge - Gust Top Value

 Wind Gauge, Wind Gust Top Value
-Wind Gauge, Wind Gust Top Value, if the Wind Gust is Higher than the Parameter Value, a device triggers an Association Values in the range 0 to 8800 may be set.
+<p&gtWind Gauge, Wind Gust Top Value, if the Wind Gust is Higher than the Parameter Value, a device triggers an Association</p&gt
+Values in the range 0 to 8800 may be set.

 The manufacturer defined default value is ```1000```.